Bri-Gonzalez/I-Choose-You/README.md

 #### PostMVP

-- Add a "PokéResearch" page:
+- Add a "PokéSearch" page:

    * Build a Pokédex
    * Allow user to search for a specific Pokémon and get back that Pokémon's data (name, picture, ID, type, height, weight, and base stats)